Catechol: Uses

 Approximately 50% of the synthetic catechol is consumed in the production of pesticides, the remainder being used as a precursor to fine chemicals such as perfumes and pharmaceuticals.
 It is a common building block in organic synthesis.
 Several industrially significant flavors and fragrances are prepared starting from catechol.
 Guaiacol is prepared by methylation of catechol and is then converted to vanillin on a scale of about 10M kg per year (1990).
 The related monoethyl ether of catechol, guethol, is converted to ethylvanillin, a component of chocolate confectioneries.
 3-trans-Isocamphylcyclohexanol, widely used as a replacement for sandalwood oil, is prepared from catechol via guaiacol and camphor.
 Piperonal, a flowery scent, is prepared from the methylene diether of catechol followed by condensation with glyoxal and decarboxylation.

 Josef Maria Eder published in 1879 his findings on the use of catechol as a black-and-white photographic developer, but, except for some special purpose applications, its use is largely historical.
 It is rumored to have been used briefly in Eastman Kodak's HC-110 developer and Anchell supposes it to be a component in Tetenal's Neofin Blau developer.
-It is a key component of Finol from Moersch Photochemie in Germany.
+It is a key component of Tanol from Moersch Photochemie in Germany.
 Modern catechol developing was pioneered by noted photographer Sandy King, whose "PyroCat" formulation is popular among modern black-and-white film photographers.
 King's work has since inspired further 21st-century development by others such as Jay De Fehr with Hypercat and Obsidian Acqua developers, and others.